 – Increase the intake of dietary fats as this macronutrient does not impact insulin levels or blood sugar.
 A Ketogenic diet may be useful (see study)

 – Consume lime juice at least 1 time a day

 – Consume Green tea at least 1 time a day.

-Green tea is known to reduce blood sugar, and lime juice reduces sugar absorption in the GIT (better for type 1).
+Green tea is known to reduce blood sugar (see study), and lime juice reduces carbohydrate absorption (see study).
 Be sure to monitor your blood sugar levels, to make sure they don’t get too low.
 High fiber fruits and vegetables balance blood sugar levels and prevent spikes.